Puntiss/devops-java-test/README.md

 - In CMD run `docker images` to see if the image has been created, or in [Docker Hub](https://hub.docker.com/) see if the image has been correctly pushed
 - In CMD run `docker run -t IMAGE_NAME`

+**5. Automate Build after commit**
+- In your GitHub repository navigate to Settings > Webhook > Add a payload that points to your Jenkins
+> [!NOTE]
+> Unfortunately `http://localhost:8080/` doesn't work, is required a Jenkins hosted instance
+>
 Happy coding!